loyjoy/academy/getting_started/login/login.md

 ![sign in to LoyJoy](sign_in.png "sign in to LoyJoy")

 Everybody has troubles remembering passwords.
 That is why we retired the password for good.
-Each time you will log in to the LoyJoy platform, we will send you a magic link via email.
+Each time you want to sign in to the LoyJoy platform, we will send you a magic link via email.
 Just click the link to access the platform.

 [*See also Two-factor-authentification*](/getting_started/2FA/2FA.md)